 The Epilepsy Foundation of Minnesota offers a variety of trainings to teach you how to respond if you are with someone who has a seizure.
 Since one in 10 people will have a seizure during their lifetime, it’s important that 10 in 10 people know how to help.

 Our Seizure Smart trainings teach basic seizure recognition and response and correct the common myths and misconceptions surrounding epilepsy.
 You can schedule an in-person or virtual seizure training at your school, workplace, or community group, or view upcoming webinars below.
 Seizure trainings are available at no cost to all types of organizations and can be tailored for specific audiences.

-EFMN offers recorded videos from past trainings and webinars.
-This list of videos will continue to be updated.
+EFMN offers recorded trainings and webinars on a variety of epilepsy and seizure related topics.
+The list of recordings will continue to be updated.

 Through EFMN’s “Seizure Smart School Personnel Training,” teachers, school nurses, staff, and families work together to reduce bullying and foster understanding of epilepsy in schools.
 Learn about seizures, epilepsy, identifying the common seizure types, and how to respond appropriately.
 We’ll also share treatment options and tips for a successful school environment.
 Approximately 60 minutes in length.

 This free training is designed for school nurses and other health staff to refresh their knowledge and learn about new developments regarding epilepsy and seizures.
 This training is welcome to all school personnel.
 The training will begin with a brief epilepsy review, followed by treatment options, rescue medications, new treatments, and helpful tips regarding seizures in the school setting.
 Approximately 90 minutes in length.